skienzmatishun/rippreport/content/p/anonymous-bb/index.md

 summary: Corrupt deputies and political operatives created a fake news outlet to spread propaganda and shield dirty cops from public oversight.
 Financial trails expose how top officials used secret propaganda funds while burying evidence of deadly shootings and illicit affairs.
-Unmask these political clowns to uncover who really funds the dirty propaganda machine protecting corrupt leadership.
+We unmask these political clowns to uncover who really funds the dirty propaganda machine protecting corrupt leadership.
 ---
 Only in Baldwin County would political operatives produce a newsletter **Baldwin Beat** aka BB.
 Baldwin Bullshit.
 It is reported to be published in a pasture for Bulls that have diarrhea and a GOB brand.